Switching broadband provider - frequently asked questions

 In this guide, we take a look at some of the most common questions we get asked about the broadband switching process so that you can switch and save without fear!

 This FAQ article is the sixth guide in our seven-part guide series on how to find the best broadband deal on the market.
 This article aims to remove any confusion surrounding the broadband switching process.

 Once you are equipped with this new information, you can explore the other articles listed at the bottom of this guide, so you can begin the broadband switching process with ease.

-Broadband providers are just like every other business really in that they usually keep their best deals for brand new customers by offering them heavily discounted broadband and TV for up to a year at a time.
+Broadband providers keep their best deals for brand new customers by offering them heavily discounted broadband and TV for up to a year at a time.

 It depends entirely on whether or not you’re still in contract.
-Most contacts last a minimum of 12 months but some can last longer.
+Most contacts last a minimum of 12 months but some can last up to two years.